danielwboyce/ring_perturbation_theory/tutorial.md

                          size=mp.Vector3(w, 1e20, 1e20),
                          material=mp.Medium(index=n))]
 ```
 Be sure, as before, to set the `dimensions` parameter to `CYLINDRICAL`.
-Also note that unlike the previous tutorial, `m` has been given a hard value and is no long a command-line argument.
+Also note that unlike the previous tutorial,
+`m` has been given a hard value and is no longer a command-line argument.